AlexShkarin/pyLabLib/docs/devices/Trinamic.rst

 Software requirements
 -----------------------

 USB connection needs drivers, which are supplied with the freely-available `TMCL-IDE <https://www.trinamic.com/support/software/tmcl-ide/#c3291>`__, or `TMCL-LITE <https://www.trinamic.com/products/modules/details/tmcm-1110/#downloads-4>`__.
 With those drivers installed, the controllers show up as virtual COM ports.
 Note that when several devices are connected, they sometimes get assigned conflicting (i.e., overlapping) COM ports.
-In this case, you might need to manually reassign these in the device manager.
+In this case, you might need to manually reassign these in the Device Manager.

 Connection